07:30 Friday 15.9.2017

 Today I had two and a half hours of meetings at my new client’s premises in central London, spending time with the team and starting get under the hood of what they are about.

 These tiny wee pills have helped save my life, so thanks very much.
 But there’s no such thing as a free lunch and the side effects I’ve experienced are: lack of tiredness - getting 3 hours sleep in 24 and not being tired isn’t much fun.
 Weight gain as I seem to be constantly hungry - even recognising I’m feeding the steroids and not the body doesn’t seem to help much.
-Digestion constipation.
+Constipation.
 Lack of libido - ‘nuff sed.
 Taste - my mouth seems to be permanently lined with a weird-tasting layer which interferes with flavour.
 Nothing other than tea seems to even temporarily cut through this, and I don’t even like tea.
 Constantly thirsty, despite all the tea.

 - Two cancers - one primary, the other secondary